May 31, 2023

-Diversity, Equity, and Inclusion (DEI) covers a wide range of complicated yet crucial subject matter that affects the everyday lives of workers.
-It’s easy to get overwhelmed.
-So, we’ve done the work and compiled essential DEI topics to include in your next inclusion training and initiatives.
+Diversity, Equity, and Inclusion (DEI) covers a wide range of complicated yet crucial subject matter that affects workers' everyday lives.
+It’s easy to get overwhelmed with diversity-related information, concepts, and ideas.
+To help you build a more inclusive and diverse workplace, we’ve done the work to compile essential DEI topics to include in your next inclusion training and initiatives.

-In 2022, DEI topics have quickly become buzzwords.
 Diversity and inclusion are often used together and are thought to be interchangeable.
 But they are two completely different concepts.
 A workplace can be diverse and not inclusive, and vice versa.
-Diversity first answers the question “who are we?”
-While inclusion aims to solve the problem of “how do we make this work?”
+Diversity answers the question “Who are we?”
+While inclusion aims to solve the problem of “How do we make this work?”

-Originally a legal term tied to civil rights, intersectionality is the way forms of discrimination may overlap and complicate each other.
-As an individual, it’s likely you define yourself with multiple identities.
+Originally a legal term tied to civil rights, intersectionality is the way different forms of discrimination may overlap and complicate each other.
+As an individual, you likely define yourself with multiple identities.
 And that’s what makes diversity.
 Not just different kinds of people, but people with multiple identities.

-That’s why it’s a great DEI topic for your workplace.
 Being more in touch with your employee’s diverse experiences will make everyone feel safer at work and therefore more productive.
-Additionally, a great supplement to intersectionality would be cultural intelligence training, or how to become more successful in a global or multicultural context.
+Your management and teams need to understand that people’s experiences are nuanced.
+A great way to apply intersectionality at work is to take cultural intelligence training, or how to become more successful in a global or multicultural context.

 Microaggressions are subtle, and often unintentional, acts of discrimination.
 Common examples of these are dated jokes or misinformed questions that can make marginalized people feel uncomfortable.
 Other times a microaggression can manifest in a change of behavior when a person is around someone who simply looks or dresses differently.

 It’s an overlooked DEI topic.
 Microaggressions are “small” by definition, but they happen often.
-That’s why it’s important to learn how to spot and stop these slights in your work environment.
-The best way to learn is by citing examples from real experiences.
-Microlearning tools are effective for this.
-Interactive content can make you feel like you’re in someone else’s shoes.
+That’s why it’s important to learn how to spot and stop these slights in your work environment because they can lead to even greater forms of mistreatment.
+The best way to learn is by citing examples from real experiences and listening to your team members.
+Create a culture of accountability and mutual respect for boundaries even outside of work.

 Let’s be real.
 Any talk about LGBTQIA+ can get confusing (even for people in the community).
 There are as many identities as there are people in the world.
 So, an important DEI topic goes back to the basics.
 What’s the difference between sexual orientation and gender identity/expression?